-Goods and Service Tax (GST) is one of the most significant tax reforms introduced in the history of the Indian fiscal evolution.
+Goods and Services Tax (GST), one of the most radical tax reforms in the history of Indian economy, has been effective from 1 July 2017.

-Goods and Service Tax (GST) is one of the most significant tax reforms...
+Goods and Services Tax (GST), one of the most radical tax reforms

 Goods and Service Tax (GST) is one of the most significant tax reforms introduced in the history of the Indian fiscal evolution.
 With a singular impact on the economic growth of the country and the way business is done in India, it is expected to achieve the following: